 Help for elderly victims of abuse and neglect in nursing homes and long-term care facilities

-Plaxen Adler Muncy, P.A. provides comprehensive representation to injury victims in Columbia, Baltimore and throughout Maryland.
+Plaxen Adler Muncy, P.A. provides comprehensive representation to injury victims in Columbia, Baltimore, Towson, Silver Spring and throughout Maryland.
 With multiple offices throughout the state, we are always close by when you need us the most.
 If your loved one has suffered abuse or neglect in a nursing home in Maryland, we want to help you help them by fighting on their behalf.
 Please call 410-730-7737 or fill out our contact form to speak with an experienced Baltimore nursing home neglect lawyer today.